near/docs/docs/develop/node/maintenance/upgrade_alert.md

 WHERE $__timeFilter(time_sec);
 ```

 Step 3.
-Go to the alert tab and change the condition to `WHEN last () OF query (A, 10s, now) IS ABOVE 0.5 `
+Go to the alert tab and change the condition to `WHEN last () OF query (A, 10s, now) IS ABOVE 0.65` or similar.

 Step 4.
 Optionally add a table with min and max version of the validator nodes: